Wai-Technologies/raaghu-react/README.md

 ## <a name='contributers'></a> WAi Technologies Contributors ✨

-Thanks goes to these wonderful people and WAi technologies.
+Thanks goes to these wonderful people and WAi Technologies.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->